rabovik/RSSwizzle/README.md

 Original implementation must always be called from the new implementation.
 And because of the the fact that for safe and robust swizzling original implementation must be dynamically fetched at the time of calling and not at the time of swizzling <sup>([1][774],[2][775])</sup>, swizzling API is a little bit complicated.

 You should pass a factory block that returns the block for the new implementation of the swizzled method.
-And use `swizzleInfo` _(factory block's single argument)_ to retrieve and call original implementation.
+And use `swizzleInfo` argument to retrieve and call original implementation.

 Example for swizzling `-(int)calculate:(int)number;` method: